craigduncanlab/shelf/README.md

 # Make sure you have JavaFX library available

 To use JavaFX you need to invoke it as a module when you compile and run.
-It is not longer automatically part of the Java SDK.
+It is no longer included with the Java SDK.

 So first you need to download the JavaFX library.